Cardiopulmonary Syndromes (PDQ®): Supportive care - Health Professional Information [NCI]Skip to the navigation

 Surgical bypass of an obstructed SVC is more appropriate for patients with a benign obstruction than with a malignant obstruction, although surgical bypass has also been used for patients with malignant obstructions.

 Patients and family members are often frightened and anxious because of the symptoms produced by SVCS, particularly swelling, dysphagia, coughing, and hoarseness.
-It is important to provide information to patients and family members on the cause of the symptoms and on short-term measures for palliation, especially during the diagnostic period.
-When aggressive treatment is declined because of the terminal nature of the underlying disease, it may be necessary to teach symptom management approaches to patients and family members.
+Information about the cause of the symptoms and about short-term measures for palliation is needed by patients and family members, especially during the diagnostic period.
+When aggressive treatment is declined because of the terminal nature of the underlying disease, symptom management approaches may need to be taught to patients and family members.

 Because most adult patients who develop SVCS have lung cancer, the treatment and psychologic support approaches that are developed for SVCS should take into account the patient's prognosis and psychologic condition, goals of care, and other symptoms caused by the malignancy.